Health-Informatics-UoN/lettuce/llettuce-docs/_build/html/_sources/autoapi/OMOP_match/index.rst.txt

       ----------
       search_term: str
           A search term for a concept inserted into a query to the OMOP database
-      vocabulary_id: str
+      vocabulary_id: list[str]
-          An OMOP vocabulary to filter the findings by
+          A list of OMOP vocabularies to filter the findings by
       concept_ancestor: str
           If 'y' then appends the results of a call to fetch_concept_ancestor to the output
       concept_relationship: str